ibm-cloud-docs/dl/order-nsp.md

 1. In the Connections section, select the type of network connection that you want to bind to the {{site.data.keyword.dl_short}} gateway and enter a connection name.
 To add multiple network connections to the {{site.data.keyword.dl_short}} gateway, click **Add connection +**.

       Select from the following connection types:

       * **Classic infrastructure** networks allow you to connect to {{site.data.keyword.cloud_notm}} classic resources.
 Only one classic infrastructure connection is allowed per {{site.data.keyword.dl_short}} gateway.
       * **VPC** networks can contain either first or second generation compute resources, allowing you to connect to your account’s VPC resources.

       You cannot request a connection to a network in another account when you create a gateway.
 However, you can request a connection to a network in another account after a gateway is provisioned.
 You also can create classic infrastructure and VPC connections after a gateway is created.
 To learn more, see [Adding virtual connections to a {{site.data.keyword.dl_short}} gateway](/docs/dl?topic=dl-add-virtual-connection).
-      {:tip}
+      {: tip}

    If you are participating in the Transit Gateway Beta, select **Transit Gateway** to bind your direct link to transit gateways.
 You can bind your direct link to one or more local gateways, or one global gateway.
 Keep in mind that you must also initiate a Direct Link connection through the [{{site.data.keyword.cloud_notm}} Transit Gateway console](https://cloud.ibm.com/interconnectivity/transit){: external} from the same {{site.data.keyword.cloud_notm}} account.
 For instructions, see [Adding a connection](/docs/transit-gateway?topic=transit-gateway-adding-connections){: external}.
    {: beta}